 Why you'll love this recipe

 Smoky Chorizo.
-The chorizo infuses the entire dish with its bold, smoky, and slightly spicy flavour, making every bite deliciously rich, very similar to the smokiness in a Chorizo Egg Burrito or Cajun Chorizo Pasta.
+The chorizo infuses the entire dish with its bold, smoky, and slightly spicy flavour, very similar to the smokiness in a Chorizo Egg Burrito or Cajun Chorizo Pasta.

 No Heavy Cream.
 Like my other creamy pasta dishes that are meal-prep friendly like Creamy Sundried Tomato Chicken Pasta and Creamy Gochujang Pasta, there's no heavy cream in this dish (instead, Greek yogurt).

 Orzo.
 This orzo (risoni) pasta absorbs all the flavours from the dish.
-If you like the rice-shaped pasta, try my Greek Chicken Orzo or Creamy Basil Pesto Orzo.
+If you like the rice-shaped pasta, try my Balsamic Chicken Orzo or Creamy Basil Pesto Orzo.

 Ingredients